blkpvnthr/blkpvnthr/README.md

 👋 Welcome!
 I'm a data scientist and aspiring quantitative researcher with a passion for innovation in algorithmic trading and quantum computing. 🚀

-## 📊 Background
-I'm currently pursuing a degree in Data Science at UMGC, enhancing my expertise with professional certificates in Stock Trading, Python for Data Science, and Quantum Computation.
-I bring a unique blend of programming skills, statistical analysis, and technical knowledge to my projects.

-## 💡 What I Work On
-- **Algorithmic Trading:** Developing robust trading models, integrating machine learning with real-time data to optimize strategies.
-- **Quantum Computing:** Exploring quantum computation fundamentals and their application in data science.
-- **Web Development & Automation:** Creating tools that improve workflow efficiency, from custom scripts to web applications.

-## 🎯 Current Goals
-- Mastering quantitative finance and high-performance computing
-- Building projects that bridge traditional finance with quantum data analysis

-## 💬 Let’s Connect
-If you're interested in trading strategies, quantum algorithms, or collaborative coding, feel free to reach out!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=blkpvnthr&layout=compact)](https://github.com/blkpvnthr/github-readme-stats)

    <p align="left">